Preserving and Interpreting the Legacy of Lord and Schryver

 Open Gardens and Guided Tours this Season!

-The Lord & Schryver Conservancy is excited to announce that Gaiety Hollow will host seven Open Gardens in 2017.
-The Gaiety Hollow gardens will be open 1-4pm the 2nd Sunday of the month, April-September.
+The Lord & Schryver Conservancy is hosting seven Open Gardens in 2017.
+The Gaiety Hollow gardens are open 1-4pm the 2nd Sunday of the month, April-September.
 Please join us!
 Click here for more information.

-Guided tours of the Lord & Schryver gardens at Deepwood Museum & Gardens and Gaiety Hollow will be offered the 4th Saturday of the month, March-September.
+Guided tours of the Lord & Schryver gardens at Deepwood Museum & Gardens and Gaiety Hollow are offered the 4th Saturday of the month, March-September.
 Come learn more about Lord & Schryver and enjoy the gardens.
 Go to the Visit page for more information.